Title I

 Bloomingdale Elementary School Goals:

-- Goal 1: The percentage of Bloomingdale Bears in grades K-5 scoring on or above grade level (green), will increase from 56% to 60% as measured by the Reading iReady Diagnostic by End of Year administration in Spring 2025.
+- Goal 1: The percentage of Bloomingdale Bears in grades 3-5 reading on or above grade level will increase from 57% to 60% as measured by MAP.

-- Goal 3: : The percentage of Bloomingdale Bears in grades K-5 scoring on or above grade level (green), will increase from 48% to 52% as measured by the Math iReady Diagnostic by End of Year administration in Spring 2025.
+- Goal 3: : The percentage of SWD’s in grades 3-5 reading on grade level will increase from 23% to 26% as measured by MAP.

 Communication About Student Learning